Next-generation GPS satellite launched into orbit

 The Delta 4 rocket was built and launched by United Launch Alliance, a partnership of Lockheed Martin and Boeing, under contract with the U.S. Air Force.

-Once in position 12,000 miles above the planet, the new satellite will replace a 16-year-old member of the GPS constellation, one that already has lasted more than twice as long as expected.
+Once in position 12,000 miles (19,300 km) above the planet, the new satellite will replace a 16-year-old member of the GPS constellation, one that already has lasted more than twice as long as expected.

 “They’re well past their design life - the oldest one is 23 years - so we’ve really gotten remarkable performance out of them,” William Cooley, head of the GPS directorate at the Air Force’s Space and Missile Systems Center in Los Angeles, told reporters during a prelaunch conference call.